guillochon/tdefit/README.md

 make -j tdefit
 ```

-Code requires two files sets of data not included in this repository: A directory of event data and a directory of dm/dt data.
-Both are available from astrocrash.net.
+Code requires two sets of data as inputs that are not included in this repository: A directory of event data and a directory of dm/dt data.
+Both are available from astrocrash.net (details forthcoming).